 All dogs seem to shed, but have you ever noticed how much hair can come off when your dog is stressed?
 According to PetCareRX, it's one of the most easily recognizable signs your pup is feeling a bit anxious.
-You might see this happen in the veterinarian's office, as you pet your dog in the exam room and the hair covers your hands and the floor.
+You might see this happen in the veterinarian's office as you pet your dog in the exam room and the hair covers your hands and the floor.

 It seems odd that yawning would be considered a sign of stress — wouldn't it just be a sign of tiredness?
-But the stress yawn is usually in conjunction with other behaviors such as avoidance or pinned ears.
+But the stress yawn is usually seen in conjunction with other behaviors, such as avoidance or pinned ears.

 Especially in the more aggressive breeds, dogs may try to alleviate stress by chewing or biting furniture (or you!) or even by destructive biting or licking of her own body.
 Try to examine the circumstances that increase the behaviors, such as being left alone or when other animals are present.

 Does your dog exhibit signs of stress with physical symptoms?
 Loss of appetite, vomiting, diarrhea, skin problems or allergies can all be signs of stress in man's best friend.
-If any of these physical symptoms don't have an obvious cause, stress should be your prime suspect, but you need to check in with your vet to make sure you catch any serious medical conditions.
+If any of these physical symptoms don't have an obvious cause, stress could be your prime suspect, but you need to check in with your vet to make sure you catch any serious medical conditions.

-Recognizing that your dog is experiencing stress is a step in the right direction — but now you need to find ways to help him cope with his anxiety.
-Here are some ideas for making your dog's life as stress-free as possible.
+Recognizing your dog is experiencing stress is a step in the right direction — but now you need to find ways to help him cope with his anxiety.
+I asked my vet for some tips on keeping my dog's life as stress-free as possible.
 Here are some of the ideas my vet shared.

 By working with your dog and setting clear boundaries, you can usually pinpoint the sources of his stress and work with him to help him live a less anxiety-ridden life.